JSONbored/safemocker/README.md

 - [🔗 Related Projects](#-related-projects)

 ## ✨ Features

-`safemocker` solves the critical problem of testing `next-safe-action` v8 in Jest environments where ESM modules (`.mjs` files) cannot be directly imported.
-It provides a comprehensive mocking solution that:

 - ✅ **Works with Jest** - Solves ESM compatibility issues (primary use case)
 - ✅ **Works with Vitest** - Even with ESM support, mocking provides faster tests, easier control, consistent patterns, and better error scenario testing